mwilliamson/python-mammoth/README.md

   and embed the HTML into your website, this may allow arbitrary files on the server to be read and exfiltrated.

-  To disable access to any such external files during the conversion process, pass `external_file_access=False`.
+  To avoid this issue, access to any such external files is disabled by default.
+  To enable access when converting trusted source documents, pass `external_file_access=True`.

 ### Document transforms